What Is Ringworm?

 - Circular spots where hair has fallen out

 - Infected claws

-With treatment, a cat can be cleared of ringworm in as little as six weeks, though curing a cat’s ringworm can take much longer.
+With treatment, a cat can be cleared in as little as six weeks, though it can take much longer.

 For dogs, ringworm infection usually comes from the fungal species Microsporum canis, Microsporum gypseum and Trichophyton mentagrophytes.